Tag: leader

 Micah 5:2-4; Psalm 96; Luke 2:1-20

-The beauty and mystery of God’s comes alive when it comes to .
-Much of the that surrounds Jesus is in the middle of prophetic statements that on their own may have seemed insignificant.
-However, when so many words and phrases, seemingly disconnected, are by the coming, and of one person, one cannot help but take notice.
+The beauty and of God’s comes alive when it comes to Jesus.
+Much of the prophecy that surrounds Jesus is in the middle of prophetic statements that on their own may have seemed insignificant.
+However, when so many words and phrases, seemingly disconnected, are fulfilled by the coming, life and death of one person, one cannot help but take notice.

 We think of Bethlehem as significant.
 For Christians, it is.
 For the Jews, it was a backwater.
-Yet, God set it down in his word as the origin point of the great of Israel.
-From a human , it seems that God is rewriting what was .
+Yet, God set it down in his word as the origin point of the great leader of Israel.
+From a perspective, it seems that God is rewriting what was written.
 The reality is that mankind cannot comprehend the depth of God.
 Only as scripture was revealed through Christ could people have a “duh” moment.

 God came down.
 God came down here.
-God power, might, glory, holiness, and became a baby born where animals lived.
+God , might, glory, , and became a baby born where animals lived.
 Just as Bethlehem was looked down upon, where Jesus was born was looked down upon, as an outcast.
 There was no room for them.

 The Jews waited centuries for their Messiah.
-The event, the advent, of the Messiah was what they waited for.
+The event, the , of the Messiah was what they waited for.
 Expectation.
 Advent and especially Christmas Eve are all about expectation.
 Expecting the Messiah.

 1) Are you actually expecting the Messiah?
 Have you replaced expectation of the Messiah with expectation for gifts or food?